 Preparing a medical negligence case can involve taking detailed statements, obtaining full copies of your medical records and X-rays, and seeking expert opinion.
 Ensuring that these are done thoroughly may take time.
 All this will give your claim the best chance of success, and should not deter you from making a medical negligence claim if you want to.
 Your Slater & Gordon Medical Negligence Lawyer will arrange all this, so you don't have to worry.

 Some people are put off from claim compensation by the thought of having to go to Court.
 This happens for only a very small minority of cases, in fact the vast majority of our claims are settled without getting as far as Court.
 Even if you do have to go to Court, your Slater & Gordon Medical Negligence Lawyer will help you every step of the way; and ensure that you have the help and support that you need.

 In our experience, when someone has been affected by substandard medical treatment it's not always compensation that they want; sometimes it’s simply an apology.
 On other occasions they want justice to be done, or they want to know that no one else will suffer in the same way.
 Claiming compensation for clinical or medical negligence will be able to provide you with financial compensation only.
 However, your Lawyer may also be able to explain what other options are available.

 Regardless of whether you start a compensation claim, you are entitled to make a written complaint about treatment received either privately or on the NHS.
 Your Lawyer will advise you on how to do this.
 If you do wish to make a formal complaint, you must do so within six months, so it's best not to delay.

-We can offer immediate representation & rehabilitation support anywhere in England, Wales & Scotland from our offices in London, Liverpool, Manchester, Birmingham, Bristol, Milton Keynes, Edinburgh, Cardiff, Cambridge, Halifax, Sheffield, Newcastle, Wakefield or from our meeting rooms in Bramhall, Cheshire.
+Slater & Gordon Lawyers can provide immediate legal representation and rehabilitation support anywhere in England, Wales & Scotland from our offices in London, Liverpool, Manchester, Birmingham, Bristol, Milton Keynes, Edinburgh, Cardiff, Cambridge, Merseyside, Halifax, Sheffield, Newcastle, Wakefield or from our meeting rooms in Bramhall, Cheshire.